Yokani/DofusHeroes/README.md

 # HowTo:

-The following picture are a bit outdated regarding visuals, but they still give hints on how to use the tool correctly, hence i will leave them like that for now.
+The following screenshots are a bit outdated regarding visuals, but they still give hints on how to use the tool correctly, hence i will leave them like that for now.

 General Information: